Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Is it up here?

-An 80 year old man could go up here.
+An 80-year-old man could go up here.

-Well, that cancels out all the daycares
+But they're like, well, that cancels out all the daycares in primary schools, all right?

-I'm going to raise the age limit.
+Raise the age limit.

-No, I'm just saying that those facilities
+No, I'm just saying that those facilities for younger people.

-But they're allowed to go.
+But they're allowed to go pick up their kids.

 No, they're not.